Home → FAQs

 - What wages should I pay my employees?

-The Occupational Employment Statistics (OES) program publishes hourly earnings data by occupation.
+The Occupational Employment and Wage Statistics (OEWS) program publishes hourly earnings data by occupation.